Brightcove

 Your video needs a hook.
 Kicking things off with an element of surprise or introducing a feeling of suspense can be effective, but you don't need to try too hard.
 Your hook can be as simple as introducing the problem you identified in Step 1.
 You’ll draw viewers in by briefly describing a challenge that resonates with them, and then explaining how you’ll solve the issue by the end of the video.

 Speaking of the end of the video, it should close with a clear call to action, and this is where you can refer back to your video’s goal.
-Tell viewers exactly what you want them to do next, whether it’s subscribing to your email list for more tips, following your brand on social media, or downloading an eBook.
+Tell viewers exactly what you want them to do next, whether it’s subscribing to your email list for more tips, following your brand on social media, or downloading an e-book.

-3. Create an outline
+3. Create an Outline

 Once you know where your video begins and ends, you can start connecting the dots.
 Create a detailed outline, with a clear section for each part of your video—the hook, the middle (where you dive into your topic), and the conclusion/call to action.
 Every element in your outline should align with your goal and the topic at hand.
 During this step, you can begin deciding which parts of your video can be represented visually using b roll or graphics.

-Alright, it’s finally time to begin writing!
 Video scripts should be written in a two-column script template like this one.
 One column will contain the words your on-camera talent will say, while the other column includes cues for visual elements and descriptions of what’s happening during the voiceover (or VO, as it’s more commonly called).

 Writing for a script is a little different than writing a text piece.
 In order to achieve clarity within the tight confines of a video, your script needs to be as simple as possible.
 For one thing, your sentences should be short.
-If your sentence contains multiple clauses, it’s probably too long!
+If your sentence contains multiple clauses, it’s probably too long.
 As you write, maintain a conversational tone and use words that you’d use when speaking out loud—you’re aiming for naturalism here.
 It helps if you are familiar with the voice of your on-camera talent; keep them in mind as you write.

 Overall, you should try to explain your concept as briefly as you can.
 Even a script that seems short can turn painfully long when it’s read out loud.
 A good rule of thumb is that 100–150 words will give you about 60 seconds of video.